Skip to Main Content

 2. Keep chipping away at high-interest rate debt

-Even with lower interest rates on the horizon, one piece of advice stays the same: Prioritize eliminating your high-interest rate debt.
+One piece of advice stays the same, regardless of how high (or low) interest rates are: Prioritize eliminating your high-interest rate debt.

 “The Fed’s going to have to cut rates a whole bunch of times before your rate gets below 21 percent,” McBride says.
 “Interest rates aren’t going to fall far enough, fast enough to bail you out of a bad situation.”

 Consider consolidating your outstanding balance with a balance-transfer card.
 Most cards start borrowers with a rate as low as zero percent for a specified number of months — currently a maximum of 21 months — before transitioning to the regular annual percentage rate (APR).
-The economy’s resilience is also good for borrowers with credit card debt: Issuers are less inclined to take those consolidation offers off the market.
+The economy’s resilience is also good for borrowers with credit card debt: Issuers are less inclined to take those consolidation offers off the market or be pickier about who they approve for them.

 The same advice doesn’t apply to those with fixed-rate debts such as mortgages or car loans with “low and mid-to-single-digit rates,” McBride says.
 You might be better off putting that money toward other avenues that meet your financial goals, such as saving or investing.